 Do not waste your suffering – pay attention, listen and learn from it.
 When pain enters our lives we must ask ourselves: “How can I turn this around and use it as a platform for further growth?” because the seeds are there.

 When the invitation of healing enters our lives we must be fully present, fully attending to receive its gifts.
 For any distractions, hesitations or procrastinations that pull us away in another direction can only constrict us, hold us back from our well-deserved growth.

 Healing always asks us for a change in attitude, a bold, decisive move away from our clinging.

-In order to explore and document our progress into recovery (to secure further, deeper understanding) we should open up an Healing Diary to capture our thoughts, feelings and aspirations –encouraging words that can help us in moving forward.
+In order to explore and document our progress into recovery (to secure further, deeper understanding) we should open up a Healing Diary to capture our thoughts, feelings, and aspirations –encouraging words that can help us in moving forward.

 Your journey into healing starts after full, self-surrender.

 Metta, also known as loving kindness, always provides the answer to any questions we may have on healing and the journey into metta always involves the practice of forgiveness – forgiveness for ourselves, forgiveness for all others.